 This is an exciting time in your life; we encourage you to discover the unparalleled educational possibilities that our highly ranked programs, vast resources and beautiful, accessible campus can offer.
 Distinguished faculty and knowledgeable staff will help you learn, grow and expand your academic, cultural and social horizons to reach your full potential!

-It's no surprise that Forbes magazine recently ranked Columbus #1 on its list of Opportunity Cities.
+With its vibrant blend of arts and culture and its open, entrepreneurial spirit, it’s no surprise that Forbes magazine recently ranked Columbus #1 on its list of Opportunity Cities.